 - a.
 A single stay per side to act as a rigid support between the Floor Bodywork and the Rear Impact Structure described in Article 13.7.
 If fitted, this stay must: - i.
-Have its inboard attachment point between X{DIF} =150 and X{DIF} =325 on the Rear Impact Structure. - ii.
-Be of a circular cross section with a diameter of no more than 5mm, with the exception of minimal details at its inboard and outboard attachment points. - b.
+Have its inboard attachment point between $X{DIF}$ =150 and $X{DIF}$ =325 on the Rear Impact Structure. - ii.
+Be of a circular cross section with a diameter of no more than 5mm, with the exception of minimal details at its inboard and outboard attachment points, or for adjustment purposes. - b.
 A single device between the Front Floor Structure and the Survival Cell.
 If fitted, all parts of this device in contact with the external airstream must: - i.
 Be fully within RV-BIB-STAY and be symmetrically arranged about Y=0. - ii.
-In any Z-plane contain only one closed section.
+In any Z-plane contain only one closed section. - c.
+A single stay per side to act as a support between the Floor Bodywork ahead of $X_R=0$ .
+This stay may be designed to only take load in tension.
+If fitted, this stay must: - i.
+Be entirely between $X_R$ =-850 and $X_R$ =0 - ii.
+Have its outboard attachment on the Floor Bodywork. - iii.
+Have its inboard attachment on the entirely sprung part of the car. - iv.
+Be of a circular cross section with a diameter of no more than 5mm, with the exception of minimal details at its inboard and outboard attachment points, or for adjustment purposes.